maoapp/RNTest/README.md

 ## Installation and Download on your device

-To download the IPA and APK, visit this link [ Download Pictures Collection App]([https://github.com](https://expo.dev/accounts/maoapp/projects/picturesCollection/builds))
+- To download the IPA(artifcat) and APK , visit this [link]( https://expo.dev/accounts/maoapp/projects/picturesCollection/builds)
-To install with QR you should download the Expo Go app and scan the next QR code:
+- To install with QR you should download the Expo Go app and scan the next QR code:

 ## Local Installation